biosimulations/pbest/CONTRIBUTING.md

 ## Contribution Agreement
 Review the [Contributor License Agreement](CLA.md) (CLA).
-Whenever you submit a contribution to BSander, you are agreeing to the CLA, which grants us rights to use your contribution.
+Whenever you submit a contribution to bsedic, you are agreeing to the CLA, which grants us rights to use your contribution.
 You don't need to do anything special to "sign" the CLA.
 Instead, opening a pull request indicates your agreement to the CLA.

 ## Code of Conduct
 We expect kindness and respect in all interactions with the BioSimulators community.
 Harassing or insulting behavior is not welcome and will result in enforcement actions.
 Please review our [code of conduct](CODE_OF_CONDUCT.md), which describes our expectations and enforcement actions in more detail.

 ## Contacting Us